YiLimath/YiLimath.github.io/_pages/agent-system/structured-output.md

 discard useful uncertainty.
 Validate both syntax and semantics, and preserve an explicit `unknown`, `incomplete`, or `needs_review` status.

+## Real-world application

+An underwriting or compliance service can require every model response to be a record containing decision, evidence, uncertainty, and next action.
+The parser can reject malformed records before they reach a policy engine, while a valid record still remains subject to semantic review.

 ## Figure

 ![Structured output pattern](/images/agent-system/13-structured-output.svg)